SEWING PATTERNS DEMYSTIFIED

 This has been the most longstanding way of making and sewing your own clothes.
 Printed patterns usually have 3 elements: the envelope, the tissue pattern and the instructions.

-- Well-used patterns become tatty and torn.
-Although you can make a duplicate pattern from freezer paper or from special squared pattern paper
+Well-used patterns become tatty and torn.
+Although you can make a duplicate pattern from freezer paper or from special squared pattern paper as shown in the photo above.

 PATTERN DRAFTING SOFTWARE